Relevant legislation and authorities |

 As mentioned in topic 2, and with the exception for telecommunications and broadcasting sectors which are supervised by the Mexican Federal Telecommunications Institute, COFECE enforces merger regulation across all industries and sectors.
 COFECE and the Mexican Federal Telecommunications Institute are the only competition enforcers in Mexico.

-If any of both agencies (COFECE or the Mexican Federal Telecommunications Institute) has information that the other is processing a merger under its scope, such agency will request the merger filing to be transferred for its analysis and resolution.
+If COFECE or the Mexican Federal Telecommunications Institute have information that the other authority is processing a merger under its scope, such agency will request the merger filing to be transferred for its analysis and resolution and a jurisdictional conflict between agencies may arise.
+Jurisdictional conflicts are brought before federal courts.
 Merger agencies may also transfer filings which they consider fall within the scope of the other.
-Please note that some mergers may fall under the scope of both regulators, and thus, will need to be cleared by both of them before closing.
+Please note that some mergers may fall under the scope of both regulators, and thus, will need to be cleared by both of them before closing, each one within their jurisdiction over their subject matters.

 27) Referral from another jurisdiction